-This section proposes an ex-post reconstruction of the process developed in [34] highlighting how the opportunity for a change in one variable/constraint of the problem can support the generation of new alternative solutions.
+This section proposes an ex-post reconstruction of the process developed in [36] highlighting how the opportunity for a change in one variable/constraint of the problem can support the generation of new alternative solutions.

 More specifically we denote $X = \{x_1, x_2, x_3, x_4, x_5\}$ the set of the five alternative parking sites under analysis, which are all considered as feasible and desirable ones.
-However, given the budget constraints, the Major of the Municipality (i.e. the Decision

-Maker) was only considering the hypothesis of constructing one (possibly the less expensive and possibly the best compromise in terms of parking capacity, environmental impact and landscape impact).
+However, given the budget constraints, the Decision Maker was only considering the hypothesis of constructing one (possibly the less expensive and possibly the best compromise in terms of parking capacity, environmental impact and landscape impact).

-Under such a perspective the problem can be formulated in a very simple way: identify the best solution (according to cost, parking capacity and impacts) among the elements of the set X (see 5).
+Under such a perspective the problem can be formulated in a very simple way: identify the best solution (according to cost, parking capacity and impacts) among the elements of the set X (see equation 5).
 In other terms, we are looking for the solution to the problem:

-$$\underset{\succ}{\sup}(X \times X) \tag{5}$$
+$$\sup(X \times X) \tag{5}$$

-- where $\succ \subseteq X^2$ is an ordering relation upon the set X such that $x_i \succ x_j$ stands for x_i being preferred to x_j for one or more criteria considered all together.
-At this point it does not really matter how the preference is constructed, but the fact that this relation is established upon the set X, the objective being to choose one among the possible parking lot solutions. - 395 Consider now the case for which the Decision-Maker discovers the possibility of applying for some funding from an international Agancy.
+where $\succ \subseteq X^2$ is an ordering relation upon the set X such that $x_i \succ x_j$ stands for $x_i$ being preferred to $x_j$ for one or more criteria considered all together.
+At this point it does not really matter how the preference is constructed, but the fact that this relation is established upon the set X, the objective being to choose one among the possible parking lot solutions.

+Consider now the case for which the Decision-Maker discovers the possibility of applying for some funding from an international Agency.
 This type of funding can be used for management projects concerning the area.
-This new availability of economic resources allows the Decision Maker to take into account other factors which play an important role in managing a UNESCO site, thus shifting from a mono-criterion for-400 mulation of the problem to a multiple criteria one.
-The new dimensions of the problem which were considered as the most important aspects by the Decision Maker were the distance from tourist attractors d_j and the impact on the landscape l_j of each parking location x_j .
-The reader interested in the original data considered by the Decision Maker can refer to the study described in [34]. - 405 4.2.2.
+This new availability of economic resources allows the Decision Maker to take into account other factors which play an important role in managing a UNESCO site, thus shifting from a mono-criterion formulation of the problem to a multiple criteria one.
+The new dimensions of the problem which were considered as the most important aspects by the Decision Maker were the distance from tourist attractors $d_j$ and the impact on the landscape $l_j$ of each parking location $x_j$ .
+The reader interested in the original data considered by the Decision Maker can refer to the study described in [36].

+4.2.2.
 Second formulation

-Given that the amount of extra funding which might become available for the Municipality will still not allow to build the five parking lots all together, the new formulation of the problem still has a constraint on the increased budget such that a number of maximum k parking lots (out of the five possible locations) can be constructed simultaneously (see 6).
+Given that the amount of extra funding which might become available for the Municipality will still not allow to build the five parking lots all together, the new formulation of the problem still has a constraint on the increased budget such that a number of maximum k parking lots (out of the five possible locations) can be constructed simultaneously (see equation 6).
 As a result, we are now trying once again to solve a ranking problem:

-$$\sup(2_k^X \times 2_k^X) \tag{6}$$
+$$\sup{\succ} (2_k^X \times 2_k^X) \tag{6}$$